GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

     ```bash
     NanoComp --fastq \
-        LRA_hifi_50k_reads.fq.gz \
+        hifi_50k_reads.fq.gz \
-        LRA_ONTUL_5k_reads.fq.gz \
+        ont_ul_5k_reads.fq.gz \
         --names PacBio_HiFi ONT_UL \
         --outdir nanocomp_hifi_vs_ul
     ```
-Once the run is complete, navigate in your file browser to the NanoComp-report.html file and click on it to open it.
+Once the run is complete (~2 minutes), navigate in your file browser to the folder that NanoComp just created and then click on the NanoComp-report.html file (near the bottom of the folder's contents) to open it.
 Take a look at the plots for log-transformed read lengths and basecall quality scores.
+(Note that you may have to click **Trust HTML** at the top of the page for the charts to display.)

 !!! question "What is the range of Q-scores seen in HiFi data?"

-    While most HiFi data is Q30, there is a spread.
+    The mean and median Q-scores are around 33 and 34, but there is a spread.
 The CCS process actually produces different data based on a number of different factors, including the number of times a molecule is read (also called subread passes).
 Raw CCS data is usually filtered for >Q20 reads at which point it is by convention called HiFi.
 (Note that some people use CCS data below Q20!)

 !!! question "What percent of UL reads are over 100kb?"